 Perhaps one of the biggest and most pleasant surprises awaiting the traveler to Southern Africa is the level of technological development and basic infrastructure in the region.
-FAQ Despite being in some of the remotest places on Earth, most camps, lodges, and hotels have facilities for accepting payment by credit card.
+Despite being in some of the remotest places on Earth, most camps, lodges, and hotels have facilities for accepting payment by credit card.
 On safari, almost all major expenses (all meals, activities, and often drinks) are covered in the costs of accommodation such that any extras tend to be very limited, and can generally be paid by credit card.
-In urban centers, particularly in South Africa, ATMs are to be found in most shopping malls and banks, and will accept U.S. cash cards using the Cirrus and Plus systems, as well as Visa, Mastercard, or American Express credit cards (provided your credit account has a cash withdrawal facility).
-Both major international airports (Johannesburg and Cape Town) also have ATMs, and you can withdraw money as soon as you land (generally at a better exchange rate than if you were to exchange cash or travelers checks at a bank).
+In urban centers, particularly in South Africa, ATMs are to be found in most shopping malls and banks and will accept U.S. cash cards using the Cirrus and Plus systems, as well as Visa, Mastercard, or American Express credit cards (provided your credit account has a cash withdrawal facility).
+Both major international airports (Johannesburg and Cape Town) also have ATMs, and you can withdraw money as soon as you land (generally at a better exchange rate than if you were to exchange cash or traveler’s checks at a bank).
 In a word, no, you will not have to carry lots of cash as any expenses which cannot be charged to a credit card (departure taxes, curio purchases, tips) will amount to very little.

 Unlike many other parts of the world, tap water in Southern Africa is, for the most part, safe to drink.
-Camps, lodges, and hotels will make it clear to their guests whether they should or should not drink the tap water and, in most cases, will provide bottled water free of charge if tap water is not safe.
+Camps, lodges, and hotels will make it clear to their guests whether they should or should not drink tap water and, in most cases, will provide bottled water free of charge if tap water is unsafe.
 There is no need to travel in fear of contracting some exotic and unpleasant illness from drinking the water or eating fresh produce.
 FAQ

-Africa is the world’s second largest continent, and is four times the size of the USA.
-In area, Africa is larger than the USA, Europe, China, India, Argentina, and New Zealand combined.
+Africa is the world’s second-largest continent and is four times the size of the USA.
+In the area, Africa is larger than the USA, Europe, China, India, Argentina, and New Zealand combined.
 It is therefore extremely unfortunate that the media often treats Africa as a single cohesive entity.
 There certainly are parts of Africa (particularly central and northern Africa) that are not at all safe for travel, but it is very misleading to think of this as representative of the entire continent.
 Southern Africa is by far the most peaceful, democratic, and economically stable part of the continent, and is increasingly considered to be one of the safest destinations in the world for Western travelers by virtue of the region’s geographic dislocation from global “hotspots”, and the absence of religious fundamentalism.
 All five countries in the region are multi-party democracies with stable governments and strong economies.

-The currency in used in Namibia is The Namibian Dollar, South Africa is Rand and Botswana is Pula The Namibian Dollar (NAD or N$) is linked permanently (with a ratio of 1:1) to the South African Rand (ZAR), and South African Rand notes and coins are also legal tender in Namibia.
-FAQ As of 2015, NAD 100.00 is very roughly 5 GBP (£), 8 USD ($) or 7 EUR (€).
+The currency used in Namibia is The Namibian Dollar, South Africa is Rand and Botswana is Pula The Namibian Dollar (NAD or N$) is linked permanently (with a ratio of 1:1) to the South African Rand (ZAR), and South African Rand notes and coins are also legal tender in Namibia.
+FAQ As of 2015, NAD 100.00 is very roughly 5 GBP (£), 8 USD ($), or 7 EUR (€).
 Of course, values fluctuate and different businesses will offer different exchange rates so please do make thorough checks before committing to any purchases!

-Credit cards are usually accepted by large hotels, modern shops and western-style restaurants but not by smaller vendors.
+Credit cards are usually accepted by large hotels, modern shops, and Western-style restaurants but not by smaller vendors.
 Ensure you have adequate cash to cover purchases not able to be made on credit.

 It’s considered polite to tip service workers in Namibia, as most receive a small wage.
-As a general rule, add 10-15% to bills at cafes, bars and restaurants (if it hasn’t already been added).
-Tour guides, drivers, valets and porters also should be tipped.
+As a general rule, add 10-15% to bills at cafes, bars, and restaurants (if it hasn’t already been added).
+Tour guides, drivers, valets, and porters also should be tipped.